ypicchi-arm/vectorscan/README.md

 ```

 In FreeBSD similarly, you might want to install a different compiler.
+If you want to use gcc, it is recommended to use gcc12.
 You will also, as in NetBSD, need to install cmake, sqlite, boost and ragel packages.
 Using the example of gcc12 from pkg:
 installing the desired compiler: